 A group of Mexican dive operators named the Asociacion de Prestadores de Servicios Acuaticos was established in response to a string of accidents and deaths in the Yucatan (APSA).

-However, because this degree of structure for cave guides is still unavailable in many nations, you need to be extremely careful when choosing a private guide.
+However, because this degree of structure for cave guides is still unavailable in many nations, you must be extremely careful when choosing a private guide.

 4. Make Sure Your Guides are Experienced and Certified Divers

-In certain places, persons who identify as cave diving guides can sometimes lack any professional certification in cave diving whatsoever, even though this type of diving is considered a risky activity.
+In certain places, persons who identify as cave diving guides can sometimes lack any professional certification in cave diving, even though this type of diving is considered risky.